-- The UW Bothell Mathematics REU is funded by the the National Science Foundation.
+- The UW Bothell Mathematics REU site is funded by the the National Science Foundation.

 This REU program will bring nine students to UWB to work with dedicated faculty mentors for an 8-week summer research experience.
-The faculty mentors have assembled several excellent research proposals that are accessible to undergraduate students, including problems in the pure mathematics areas of knot theory and tiling theory as well as applied mathematics problems in optimization and ultrasound image analysis.
+The faculty mentors have assembled several excellent research proposals that are accessible to undergraduate students, including problems in the pure mathematics areas of knot theory, tiling theory, matrix theory, as well as applied mathematics problems in optimization and image reconstruction.
 Each has been designed to lead to publication in refereed journals.
 Furthermore, all participating students will be encouraged, prepared, and expected to present their results in posters and talks at national and regional meetings.

 The REU site at the University of Washington Bothell (UWB) reflects the desire of faculty to share their enthusiasm for mathematical discovery with a diverse group of talented undergraduate students.
 These professors, who are themselves members of the underrepresented groups targeted, have all been highly successful in engaging undergraduates in research.
 Their combined expertise, enthusiasm, and shared background with the students will contribute to an excellent environment for promoting graduate education and careers in mathematical fields.

 We believe that a structured, fun environment will maximize the probability of success.
 The 8-week summer REU will have three faculty mentors with each faculty mentor working with a group of three students.
 To encourage interactivity, time will be scheduled every day for mentor student and student-student interaction.
-Students will also attend timely faculty-led presentations addressing objectives of the REU site, such as Introduction to Mathematical Research, Introduction to LATEX, How to Give a Great Talk, How to Give a Great Poster Presentation, Choosing a Graduate School, All About the GRE; further, two inspirational talks will be presented, one by a successful previous undergraduate research student and another by a distinguished lecturer who is a known expert on undergraduate research mentoring.
+Students will also attend timely professional development activities addressing objectives of the REU site, such as Introduction to Mathematical Research, DEI in the Mathematical Sciences, Ethics in the Mathematical Sciences, Introduction to LATEX, How to Give a Great Talk, How to Give a Great Poster Presentation, Choosing a Graduate School, All About the GRE; further, two inspirational talks will be presented, one by a successful previous undergraduate research student and another by a distinguished lecturer who is a known expert on undergraduate research mentoring.
 Peer networking and bonding will be encouraged during several social activities, including daily tea, outings to some of the numerous Seattle attractions, and weekend outdoor activities like hiking in the Cascade Mountains.
 Student progress will be tracked to measure how successful the REU site was in achieving its goal.

 - Research Experience: Students will be doing original mathematical research!